What Is Code Reuse?

 A growing number of companies are willing to embrace composable business concepts to increase their business agility, speed up their time to market, and drastically augment their developers productivity over time.

 While the concept makes sense on paper, it’s challenging to understand how to make it a reality.
 In this two part blog post series, we will explain what it means to be a composable business and how the OutSystems low-code platform and its best practices can turn these great concepts into pragmatic execution.

 The first post will focus on the “what/why”, and the second will address the “how”.

 What’s Changing in Software Development

 The way we build software is changing.
 The idea that the software development process ends once deployed, as in waterfall methodologies, is no longer applicable to the current reality.
-Requirements change, use cases change, context change, and what you envisioned 10 weeks ago might no longer be suitable today and just adds up to your technical debt.
+Requirements change, use cases change, context changes.
+What you envisioned 10 weeks ago might no longer be suitable today, increasing your technical debt.